Telugu grammar: Gender

 However, Telugu sometimes uses the same forms for singular feminine and neuter genders– the third person pronoun (అది //ad̪i//) can be used to refer to animals and objects.

 Number

 Anything with quantity one is singular (ekavachanam).

 Anything more than one in number is called plural (bahuvachanam), as in English.
-Formation of the plural stem, however, is relatively complicated, although the ending is centered on variants -lu or -ḷu.
+Formation of the plural stem, however, is relatively complicated, although the ending is centred on variants -lu or -ḷu.

 In Telugu the plural is also used to as an honorific.
 Some nouns are always plural and some are always singular.
 For example, water (nīru) and milk (pālu) are always plural.

 God (bhagavantudu), sun (suryudu), earth (bhūmi), and moon (chandrudu) are always singular form.